MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-android.md

 2. Agree to the terms and conditions and tap **Confirm**.

 > [!NOTE]
 > - On Knox 2.8-3.7 (inclusive) this consent is revoked if the Remote Help app is uninstalled.
 > - In some cases, if the user has already agreed to KLMS license terms earlier (they were requested by another app), then the prompt may not be displayed.

 ## Using Remote Help for Android

 1. In the admin console, navigate to the device you would like to remotely assist.

-2. On the device actions toolbar, select New remote assistance session then select the session mode.
+2. On the device actions toolbar, select **New remote assistance session** then select the session mode.

-3. On the device, the user will see a prompt displaying a request to grant screen share or control of the device.
+3. On the device, the user sees a prompt displaying a request to grant screen share or control of the device.

   a.
 If starting an attended screen sharing or full control session, the user must select Accept to allow the session to begin.
 If the user doesn't accept within 5 minutes, the session times out.

   b.
-If starting an unattended control session, the session will begin automatically after 30 seconds.
+If starting an unattended control session, the session will begin automatically after **30 seconds**.

-4. During the session, the sharer device will display a floating End Session button.
+4. During the session, the sharer device displays a floating **End Session** button.
 This button can be repositioned on the screen.
 Tap the button to end the session from the sharer device.

 5. During a control session, use the buttons on the menu bar, keyboard or mouse input to interact with the sharer device.
 You can also long-press on the Power button in the menu bar to simulate a long press.
-This can be useful for, e.g. opening the power options menu on some devices.
+This can be useful, for example, to open the power options menu on some devices.

-6. At the end of the session, click Leave to end the session from the admin console.
+6. At the end of the session, select **Leave** to end the session from the admin console.

 > [!NOTE]
 > On Android 13 devices, the device unlock UI (the PIN entry pad, or the pattern dot grid) cannot be displayed remotely.
 To unlock the device, you can still use keyboard input to enter a passcode.
 This is a security measure added by Android, not Remote Help, to protect the end user from a passcode or unlock pattern being captured if the device is unlocked while screen sharing.

 ## Next steps